Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Embarrassment

-Emotional impact
+Emotional Impact

 Having an autistic sibling means the whole family has to make adjustments.
 Allistic siblings may experience a range of emotions, including confusion, frustration, embarrassment, or even guilt.
 They may feel a sense of responsibility or worry for their sibling’s well-being, especially in social situations or when witnessing their struggles.
-It’s really important to take care of the mental health of the children who aren’t autistic so they don’t develop feelings of resentment towards their autistic sibling.
+It’s really important to take care of the mental health of the children who aren’t autistic so they don’t develop feelings of resentment towards their autistic siblings.

 Often, they have to give in and make compromises.
 They may have to watch the same movie over and over again, leave a fun event earlier than they’d like, or even say “no” to throwing a big party, just to make sure their autistic sibling is comfortable.
 And as they get older, these siblings might realize that their parents have less time and money to help out with things like college, weddings, or buying a home.

-Great expectations
+Great Expectations

 Autistic siblings often require additional attention, support, and resources.
 This can lead to siblings feeling overlooked or neglected, as parental focus may be primarily directed toward meeting the needs of the autistic child.

 Even at a young age, siblings of autistic children are often expected to navigate their own emotions, take on additional household responsibilities, and put their own desires on hold.
-Independence at an early age is not uncommon, and comes with benefits, but also has it’s pitfalls.
+Independence at an early age is not uncommon, and comes with benefits, but also has its pitfalls.

 As they grow up, these siblings may find themselves shouldering even more responsibility for their autistic sibling, especially when it becomes challenging for their parents or guardians to manage everything.
 It’s a journey that requires understanding, compassion, and a willingness to lend a helping hand within the family unit.

-Communication and relationship differences
+Communication and Relationship Differences

 Siblings may find it challenging to establish typical sibling relationships due to differences in communication styles, social interactions, and play patterns.
-They may struggle to connect with their autistic sibling on a deeper level or face difficulties in engaging in shared activities.
+They may struggle to connect with their autistic sibling on a deeper level or face difficulties engaging in shared activities.
 Conversely, siblings may develop more of a parent/child relationship with their autistic sibling, which brings a different dynamic and feeling of increased responsibility at a young age.

-Financial pressures
+Financial Pressures

 Money can play a significant role in the lives of families raising an autistic child.
 While it’s possible to navigate autism with limited financial resources, it can be incredibly challenging.
 Accessing resources, researching therapies, and attending appointments become harder for parents with hourly jobs or without internet access.